 Photo Map Guide to Menorca's Beaches

-Good to Know
+Good to know

-Our interactive Beach Map will allow you to see all the island's beaches and to locate any beach exactly as well as view them from the air in great detail.
+Our Beach Map will allow you to see all the island's beaches and to locate any beach exactly as well as view them from the air in great detail.
 Remember the island is small so if you are mobile you can visit a new beach every (half) day!

 There is no such thing as a private beach on Menorca .
 They are all owned by the state and can be used by the public.
 Actually the entire coast line up to 6 meters inland is public property.
-However some of the coast line and remote beaches are only accessible by going through private land.
-You should respect this and keep to the tracks.
-Some land owners charge a small fee and restrict the visitor numbers which helps keeps the beaches in their pristine state.
-Dress appropriately and shut ALL gates behind you.
-Respectful visitors are rarely turned away.

 Best Beaches for Children